 - a.
-Right of Refusal-The Commission reserves the right to reject any or all of the applications submitted. - b.
-State Funds Availability-All commitments are subject to availability of funds. - c.
-Awards- Publishing the RFA does not obligate the Commission to fund any programs. - d.
-Partial Funding The Commission may choose to offer funds for all or any portion of a program submitted in the application. - e.
-Substitution-The Commission may offer alternative funding sources, special conditions, or alternative program elements in response to submitted applications. - f.
-Competitive Application Process-The application process for the Commission's Improvement Grant Program is competitive.
-Awards are based on a review of the County's grant application.
-Receipt of a Notice to Proceed with Application does not guarantee funding by the Commission or alter the competitive nature of the process. - g.
-Review Criteria-Commission staff will review each grant using objective tools and comparative analysis.
-The weight given to each section or combination of sections is at the sole discretion of the Commission.
-Menu Option Applications will be reviewed based on project budget review and availability of funds. - h.
-Final Selection-The Commission may select and award programs that reflect geographic diversity, demographic diversity, and/or distinctive program elements at its own discretion. - i.
-Future Funding for Multi-Year Projects-The Commission generally commits funding only for the current grant year.
-Future funding will be based on the county's submission of an application to continue funding in subsequent years, submission of required progress reports, a demonstration of successful progress made in implementing the program, and future availability of funds. - j.
-Formula Grant-Counties that receive multi-year improvement grants from the Commission are encouraged to continue to apply for the Formula Grant.
-The county will submit its Indigent Defense Expenditure Report on or before November 1 of each year.
-If the implementation of the grant program results in a reduction of the county's indigent defense expenditures below the baseline, formula grant funds may be withheld by the Commission. - k.
-Delayed Start-The Commission's Period for Funding and Program Operation is October 1 to September 30.
+Right of Refusal-TIDC reserves the right to reject any or all the applications submitted. - b.
+State Funds Availability- All commitments are subject to availability of funds. - c.
+Awards- Publishing the RFA does not obligate TIDC to fund any programs. - d.
+Partial Funding TIDC may choose to offer funds for all or any portion of a program submitted in the application. - e.
+Substitution-TIDC may offer alternative funding sources, special conditions, or alternative program elements in response to submitted applications. - f.
+Competitive Application Process-The application process for TIDC's Improvement Grant Program is competitive.
+Awards are based on a review of the grant application and supporting documentation.
+Receipt of a Notice to Proceed with Application does not guarantee funding by TIDC or alter the competitive nature of the process. - g.
+Review Criteria-TIDC staff will review each grant using objective tools and comparative analysis.
+The weight given to each section or combination of sections is at the sole discretion of TIDC. - h.
+Final Selection-TIDC may select and award programs that reflect geographic diversity, demographic diversity, and/or distinctive program elements at its own discretion. - i.
+Future Funding for Multi-Year Projects-TIDC generally awards funding only for the current grant year.
+Future funding will be based on the submission of a brief application to continue funding in subsequent years up to eligible limits, submission of required progress reports, a demonstration of successful progress made in implementing the program, and future availability of funds.

+- j.
+Formula Grant-Counties that receive Improvement Grants are encouraged to continue to apply for the Formula Grant.
+The county will submit its Indigent Defense Expenditure Report (IDER) on or before November 1 of each year.
+If the implementation of the grant program results in a reduction of the county's indigent defense expenditures below the baseline, formula grant funds may be withheld by TIDC. - k.
+Delayed Start-TIDC's Period for Funding and Program Operation is October 1 to September 30.
 Counties may begin to make program expenditures on October 1; however, multi-year grant programs occasionally require counties to postpone expenditures for several months.
-The hiring of the first program position typically marks the first month of Program Operation for multi-year grants.
-In order to allow a grantee to take advantage of the typical first-year 80% cash match, the funding amounts will be calculated from the first month of program operation.
-If approved for continued funding, the county will enter into the next grant period with the previous year's reimbursement rate for a temporary period that is equal to the duration of the first year's delay.
+The hiring of the first program position typically marks the first month of program operation for multi-year grants.
+To allow a grantee to take advantage of the typical first-year 80% cash match, the funding amounts will be calculated from the first month of program operation.
+If approved for continued funding, the grantee will enter the next grant period with the previous year's reimbursement rate for a temporary period that is equal to the duration of the first year's delay.
 The remainder of the renewed grant period will be reimbursed at the match rate for the corresponding grant year.
 This process will carry forward each year until the program is complete.
-Grant documentation will reflect the county's funding schedule and any adjustments that may be required because of the delayed start of program operation.

-- 1. Supplanting Prohibited-Commission funding can only be awarded for new programs; a county may not reduce the amount of funds provided for indigent defense services because of a grant award. - m.
-Dual Use- If a county applies for an indigent defense program that may be tied to a general government process, the county must provide documentation and rationale to establish a basis of costs to determine the portion of a program/project that is attributable to indigent defense.
+Grant documentation will reflect the grantee's funding schedule and any adjustments that may be required because of the delayed start of program operation. - Supplanting Prohibited-Commission funding can only be awarded for new programs or positions; a county may not reduce the amount of funds provided for indigent defense services because of a grant award. - m.
+Dual Use-If an applicant applies for an indigent defense program that may be tied to a general government process, the applicant must provide documentation and rationale to establish a basis of costs to determine the portion of a program/project that is attributable to indigent defense.